ach4ndi/onlineplatform/readme.md

  Im using postman for save some format data and list of api for this golang project.

- - onlineplatform.json export to collection
+ - onlineplatform.json import to your collection
- - onlineplatform_environment.json export to enviroment
+ - onlineplatform_environment.json import to  your enviroment

  here for interface of collection: